 Perhaps more women need to gain experience and develop qualifications necessary for election.
 Perhaps more women need to increase their use of accepted campaign practices and to improve the quality of their campaigns.
-And perhaps more women need to overcome their traditional sex-role socialization and to learn to exercise greater sex-role have only marginal effects in improving the overall electoral success rate of women candidates.
+And perhaps more women need to overcome their traditional sex-role socialization and to learn to exercise greater sex-role adaptability.
+However, this analysis suggests that these changes would have only marginal effects in improving the overall electoral success rate of women candidates.
 The truly critical impediments to greater success at the polls-the staying power of incumbents and the lack of larger numbers of open seats-are factors individual women can do little to change.
 These features of the political opportunity structure set powerful limits on the rate at which the numerical representation of women can increase.